-- 1.14 The Council must prepare the Delivery DPD in line with the relevant legislation.
-The key legislation is found in the Town and Country Planning Act 1990 (as amended), the Planning and Compulsory Purchase Act 2004 (as amended) and the Town and Country Planning (Local Planning) (England) Regulations 2012. - 1.15 The table below sets out the key stages to be completed before the Delivery DPD can be adopted and become part of the development plan.
-This consultation falls within the Regulation 19 and 20 stages.

-1.16 A Sustainability Appraisal Report has been prepared alongside the Delivery DPD (Proposed Submission Version) to ensure that the plan contributes to improvements in environmental, social and environmental objectives.
-A Habitat Regulations Assessment (Screening) has been carried out to identifying whether the plan are likely to have potential impacts on European wildlife sites and to determine whether any adverse impacts would result.
+- 1.12 The Council has prepared the Delivery DPD in line with the relevant legislation.
+The key legislation is found in the Town and Country Planning Act 1990 (as amended), the Planning and Compulsory Purchase Act 2004 (as amended) and the Town and Country Planning (Local Planning) (England) Regulations 2012 (as amended). - 1.13 A Sustainability Appraisal Report has been prepared alongside the Delivery DPD to ensure that the plan contributes to improvements in environmental, social and economic objectives.
+A Habitat Regulations Assessment (Screening) has been carried out to identify whether the plan is likely to have potential impacts on European wildlife sites and to determine whether any adverse impacts would result.